Safeguard Your Business with a Distracted Driving Policy

-Considering the potential dangers and costs associated with vehicle accidents, distraction caused by mobile device use is a problem employers should address.
-Yet, in a survey of Travelers’ customers, only 27% reported having a formal policy on distracted driving that was strictly enforced.
-This suggests that some companies could be doing more to limit distraction.
+Considering the potential dangers and costs associated with vehicle accidents, distraction caused by mobile device use is a key problem for employers to address.
+However, according to the Travelers Risk Index, only 27% of employers reported having a formal policy on distracted driving that was strictly enforced.

-- Create – Create a formal, written policy stating your organization's position on mobile device use and other distractions while driving.
+- Create – Create a formal, written policy stating your organization's position on mobile device use while driving.
+Consider other distractions as well.
 A formal policy is the foundation of your distracted driving prevention program.
-It should apply to everyone in your organization who drives a vehicle on company business, whether it is a delivery truck, a sales vehicle, a supervisor visiting job sites or an office employee using a personal vehicle to run errands.
+It should apply to everyone in your organization who drives a vehicle on company business, whether they drive a delivery truck, a sales vehicle, or use a personal vehicle to run office errands.

-- Communicate – To be effective, safety policies should be communicated on a regular basis.
-The best way to communicate your policy is to ask every employee who drives on company business to acknowledge in writing that he or she has read, understands and will follow the policy.
-But you should not stop there.
-Use emails, newsletters, bulletin board postings, defensive driving training and signage in vehicles to communicate your policy in various ways throughout the year.
+- Communicate – To be most effective, safety policies should be communicated on a regular basis.
+Have every employee who drives on company business acknowledge in writing that he or she has read, understands and will follow the policy.
+But don’t stop there.
+Use emails, newsletters, bulletin board postings, driver training and signage in vehicles to communicate your policy in various ways throughout the year.

 - Follow – Managers and office staff should lead by example.
 Let employees know that while they are on the road, no phone call or email is more important than their safety.
-To further prove that point, managers and other staff should defer conversations with employees until they are safely parked.
+To further prove that point, managers and other staff need to refrain from calling or texting employees until they are safely parked.

-- Promote – Managers should define the safe driving practices and expected behaviors of those that drive for any business purpose.
-They should also take the appropriate steps to understand who is following these policies, and actively promote the desired behavior.
+- Promote – Managers are in the best position to promote safe driving practices and the expected behaviors of those that drive for any business purpose.
+They can take steps to understand who is following these policies, and actively reinforce the desired behavior.

 Efforts to comply with a federal rule can be an opportunity for companies to adopt a more robust telematics program.